Why list your token at all?

 What are the best exchanges to be listed on?

-Please check our related articles on listing on bitmart, listing on kucoin, listing on gate.io, listing on bitfinex, listing on bitpanda, listing on zonda, bitkub listing, listing on btcturk, listing on bittrex, listing on bitso, listing on kraken, listing on finance, Crypto.com listing and Coinbase listing.
+Please check our related articles on listing on bitmart, listing on kucoin, listing on gate.io, listing on bitfinex, listing on bitpanda, listing on zonda, bitkub listing, listing on btcturk, listing on bittrex, listing on bitso, listing on kraken, listing on binance, Crypto.com listing and Coinbase listing.